Adeade151592/e-voting-applcation/README.md

 ## 📝 License

 This project is for educational purposes.
 Feel free to use and modify as needed.

-## 🙏 Credits

-This project is based on the excellent [Docker Sample Voting App](https://github.com/dockersamples/example-voting-app) by Docker.
-The original example has been adapted and customized for learning purposes.

-Special thanks to the Docker team for providing such a comprehensive example of microservices architecture.

 ## 🤝 Contributing